 - correcting bad oral habits and helping to improve minor speech problems

 Crooked teeth are difficult to brush and floss effectively, and they’re also more susceptible to uneven wear and tear.
-When left untreated over a long enough period of time, this can eventually affect both the shape and position of the surrounding gum tissue.
+When left untreated over a long enough period, this can eventually affect both the shape and position of the surrounding gum tissue.
 While it’s true that we can successfully align teeth at just about any age, correcting issues when children are younger helps prevent some of that unnecessary strain and also gives them a head start on a healthier smile.

 Crowding and spacing issues